Harris, Walz continue campaign in Wisconsin, Michigan – DW – 08/07/2024

 "He's a smarter version of her," Trump said.

-Trump has instead called for a debate with Harris on the conservative-friendly Fox network with a live audience.
+Trump has instead, in a social media post, called on his own for a debate with Harris on the conservative-friendly Fox network with a live audience.

 "I hear she's sort of a nasty person but not a good, good debater.
 But we'll see because we'll be debating her, I guess in the pretty near future.
 It's going to be announced fairly soon but we'll be debating her," Trump said.